 About the Project

-VDOT plans to begin work in 2014 to improve travel conditions where the northbound 495 Express Lanes join the regular lanes.
+VDOT began work on June 1, 2014 to improve travel conditions where the northbound 495 Express Lanes join the regular lanes.

-The 1.5-mile project will allow traffic to travel on the left shoulder of northbound I-495 from where the 495 Express Lanes end to the George Washington Parkway.
-The existing shoulder will be rebuilt to accommodate traffic.
+The 1.5-mile project allows traffic to travel on the left shoulder of northbound I-495 from where the 495 Express Lanes end to the George Washington Parkway.
+The existing shoulder was rebuilt to accommodate traffic.

-The shoulder will be open to all traffic during peak travel periods.
-A lane-use management system, with green arrows and red "X's", similar to the lane-control system on I-66, will alert travelers when the shoulder is available.
+The shoulder is open to all traffic during peak travel periods on weekdays from 7 to 11 a.m. and 2 to 8 p.m.
+A lane-use management system, with green arrows and red "X's" similar to the lane-control system on I-66, alerts travelers when the shoulder is available.

-All travelers and buses will benefit from the new capacity and improved merge.
-There will be no barrier separation between the shoulder lane and the regular Beltway lanes, ensuring easy access for travelers.
+All travelers and buses are benefiting from the new capacity and improved merge.
+There is no barrier separation between the shoulder lane and the regular Beltway lanes, ensuring easy access for travelers.

 Cost and Schedule